inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 INET framework ethernet switches are built from :ned:`IMacRelayUnit` components.
 Each relay unit has N input and output gates for sending/receiving Ethernet frames.
-They should be connected to :ned:`IEtherMac` modules.
+They should be connected to :ned:`EthernetInterface` modules.

 The relay unit holds a table for the destination address -> output port mapping in a :ned:`MacAddressTable` module.
 When the relay unit receives a data frame, it updates the table with the source address->input port.
-The table can also be pre-loaded from a text file while initializing the relay unit.

 If the destination address is not found in the table, the frame is broadcast.
-The frame is not sent to the same subnet it was received from, because the target already received the original frame.
-The only exception if the frame arrived through a radio channel, in this case the target can be out of range.
-The port range 0..:par:`numWirelessPorts`-1 are reserved for wireless connections.
+The frame is not sent to the same port it was received from, because then the target should already have received the original frame.

 A simple scheme for sending PAUSE frames is built in (although users will probably change it).
 When the buffer level goes above a high